ironbar/arc25/docs/05_Solution_Summary.md

 TODO: why code is better than transduction and natural language
 TODO: hindsight relabelling, diagram, intuition of why it works, use all the information from the search
 TODO: ARC as a game, played with code, RL is the framework

+### Why it will beat the other approaches

+ARC can be solved (and will be solved) with many different approaches, but in this section I will argue why search-and-learn will be the first approach to solve it.

+#### Transduction and test-time training

+TODO: programming is better suited for ARC-AGI-2 tasks with multiple interacting rules
+TODO: dominant approach on ARC24 and probably ARC25

+#### Natural language program search (o3)

+TODO: python interpreter is perfect, models fail, specially out of distribution

+#### Evolutionary program search

+TODO: a frozen model won't be able to generalize when the generalization jump is big

 ## Brief story of my work for ARC25